Canning meals in a jar is a great way to have delicious homemade prepared food ready to heat and eat, all right from your pantry shelf.

 You get the idea.

 If you’re worried about not having perishable ingredients like milk and butter on hand when it comes to mealtime, there are shelf-stable versions of perishable pantry ingredients that require no refrigeration.
-They’re a great option to keep in your emergency pantry, right next to your meals in a jar.

-Lastly, I’ll note that if you’re above 1,000 feet in elevation, you’ll need to adjust the pressure accordingly to make sure your meal in a jar recipes are processed correctly.
+Lastly, I’ll note that if you’re above 1,000 feet in elevation, you’ll need to adjust the pressure accordingly to make sure your meal-in-a-jar recipes are processed correctly.
 You can refer to this guide on altitude adjustments for pressure canning.

 Meal in a Jar Canning Recipes

-I’ve scoured the internet for every meal in a jar canning recipe available and collected them all into categories for your easy reference.
+I’ve scoured the internet for every meal-in-a-jar canning recipe available and collected them all into categories for your easy reference.
 Hearty meals like chili, soups, stews, curries, stroganoff, and more.

 That said, not every pressure canning recipe is available free on the internet at this point.
 There are plenty more, but you’ll have to look in canning books.

 In my opinion, the best pressure canning book is Pressure Canning for Beginners and Beyond by Angi Schneider.
-It contains some truly spectacular (and unique) meal in a jar recipes that you just can’t find anywhere else.
+It contains some truly spectacular (and unique) meal-in-a-jar recipes that you just can’t find anywhere else.

 The other book I’d recommend is The Complete Guide to Pressure Canning by Diane Devereaux, but if you use that book, you’ll have to do your own homework.
-She includes some ingredients that are just not safe for pressure canning (like coconut milk, etc), so be sure to watch that.
-She also uses clear jel as a thickener in soups, which while approved for canning, makes them goopy and is not to everyone’s taste.
+She includes some ingredients that are just not safe for pressure canning (like coconut milk, etc.), so be sure to watch that.

 Hearty Meat Dinners